 Flower vs. Edibles

 First, it is important to note the distinction between a high from traditional flower and one from cannabis-infused edibles.
-The process of metabolizing THC varies greatly between ingesting and smoking.
+The body’s process of metabolizing THC differs between smoking and ingesting.

 Method 1: Black Peppercorn

 Black peppercorn is not only common in a household but is an effective ingredient in toning down the high from weed.
 According to a 2011 review from the British Journal of Pharmacology, black peppercorns have terpenes in them that seem to tone down the psychoactive effects of THC.

 Try grinding some fresh black pepper and mix it in some water.
 After drinking this you should start to feel some relief.

 Method 2: Counteract with CBD